Cook County

 Other causes of construction site accidents may involve the following:

-• Inadequate training: all construction workers use some sort of machinery to do their jobs.
-In order to use their equipment safely, employees must be taught how to use it, and be informed of any safety precautions they should be taking.
+• Inadequate training: all construction workers use some sort of machinery in their jobs.
+To use their equipment safely, employees must be taught how to use it and be informed of any safety precautions they should be taking.

 • Faulty maintenance procedures: if a piece of equipment is not properly maintained, it is more likely to malfunction and harm its operator.